Amir Husain

-Childhood and education
+Early life

 Husain was born in Lahore, Punjab, Pakistan.
-His father was a businessman while his mother was an educator.
-At the age of four, Husain interacted with his first computer: A Commodore 64.
-Amazed by what the machine could do, he went back to his room and started building a contraption of a computer out of toys and cardboard, starting his lifelong obsession with computer science.
-He dropped out of middle school in the eighth grade, and began writing software and selling it for a profit.
-At the age of 15, Husain began attending the Punjab Institute of Computer Science from which he graduated two years later with a bachelor's degree in computer science.
+His father was a businessman and his mother an educator.
+As a child, Husain attended Aitchison College.
+He first encountered a computer, a Commodore 64, at the age of four.
+He later recalled becoming fascinated with computing, constructing a model computer from toys and cardboard.
+Husain left conventional schooling after the eighth grade and began writing and selling software.
+At age 15, Husain enrolled at the Punjab Institute of Computer Science, graduating two years later with a bachelor's degree in computer science.